segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 ### Testing

 Test your code directly from the Functions editor.
-Use the `Run` button and review the test event to make sure the function works as expected.
+You can construct any type of test event within the UI and hit the `Run` button to make sure the function works as expected.

 In the debugger panel, check the two outputs.
 The **Callback Return** and the **Log Output**.